skounis/architecture-and-reference-framework/docs/arf.md

-2. Once the attestation is issued into the Wallet Instance, the User can then present attributes from this attestation to a Relying Party Instance, according to the User\'s decision and depending on successful authentication of the Relying Party.
+2. Once the attestation is issued into the Wallet Instance, the User can then present attributes from this attestation to a Relying Party Instance, according to the User's decision and depending on successful authentication of the Relying Party.
 The required trust relationships for presenting PIDs and attestations, including User approval and Relying Party authentication, are discussed in [Section